What is the length and frequency of our sessions?

 You can ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service.

 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.

 Is there a sliding scale/discount?

 A sliding scale is typically utilized in non-profit, community outpatient clinics where student therapist trainees or pre-licensed clinicians are gaining their supervised hours of experience.
 These types of settings typically receive specialized grants from the government to subsidize and offset their costs.
 I reserve a couple of discounted slots for graduate students who are working toward completing their degrees in counseling or pastoral care to assist them with their personal development and to know what it’s like to be a client.
-While I do not offer a sliding scale, I am able to temporarily reduce my fee for up to 12 sessions based on financial need if there is a change in your financial situation after therapy has commenced.
+While I do not offer a sliding scale, I am able to temporarily reduce my fee for a short period of time based on financial need if there is a change in your financial situation after therapy has commenced.

 Do you bill insurance?

 I am an “out-of-network provider” which means that I do not bill insurance directly.
 Depending on the type of insurance you have (usually a PPO), you may be eligible for reimbursement up to a certain percentage of the fee.
 If you have a Health Savings Account (HSA) or a Flexible Spending Account (FSA) you may also be able to apply those funds toward your therapy.

 I have partnered with Zaya Health, which will automatically file out-of-network claims for you and help you potentially get partial reimbursement for my services.
 You can use this tool below to check your insurance and see if you are eligible for these benefits.
 Click here to check your benefits.*